You are here

 Sample course assessment plans (forthcoming)

 The Liberal Education Subcommittee is charged with overseeing the campus’ Liberal Education Program.
 The Liberal Education Subcommittee works with other educational committees to review and strive toward continuous improvement of liberal education at UMD.
-The subcommittee will report to as well as act on behalf of the Teaching and Learning Committee (TLC).
+The subcommittee will report to as well as act on behalf of the Faculty Senate.
 Specifically, the subcommittee will: revise and oversee the course submission process for courses to become part of the Liberal Education Program (LEP); review, accept or reject all courses proposed for inclusion in the LEP; monitor the LEP and make recommendations to TLC relative to issues such as: (a) numbers of courses per category; (b) seat availability; (c) representation of courses at 1xxx-4xxx levels; (d) departmental and collegiate representation, and so forth; monitor the patterns of petitions for substitutions and advise EVCAA for future action and maintain channels of communication with the Assessment Subcommittee.

 Membership consists of 12 elected voting members: 2 faculty members from each college (CEHSP, CLA, LSBE, SCSE, SFA), 1 staff, and 1 student; and 2 ex-officio non-voting members: 1 academic advisor from one of the five colleges and the Associate Vice Chancellor for Undergraduate Education.
 Here is the current subcommittee membership: